Arsalan7861/RentCarProject/README.md

    cd RentCarProject
    ```

+3. Open the **client-side** project in Visual Studio Code:
+   - Navigate to the client folder and open it with VS Code.

+4. Open the **server-side** project in Visual Studio:
-3. Open the solution file in Visual Studio.
+   - Navigate to the server folder and open the solution file (.slnx) in Visual Studio.

-4. Restore the dependencies:
+5. Restore the dependencies for the server-side:
    ```bash
    dotnet restore
    ```

-5. Run the application:
+6. Run the server-side application:
    ```bash
    dotnet run
    ```